Deleting an account is permanent. If you think you’ll need the account again, we recommend you deactivate it instead.

 Where personal data is deleted from

 Personal data is deleted from all Atlassian account services.
-Atlassian account services include the following:
+Atlassian account services include all organizations and sites used to access these products:

-Deleting an Atlassian account doesn’t delete Statuspage, Agile, Opsgenie, or Halp accounts and won't delete a Trello account if it isn't using an Atlassian account.
+Deleting an Atlassian account doesn’t delete Statuspage, Agile, Opsgenie, or Halp accounts.
 To delete a Statuspage account, email Statuspage Support at email@example.com.
 To delete an Agile account, email Agile Support at firstname.lastname@example.org.
 To delete an Opsgenie account, see Account Deletion.
 To delete a Halp account, email Halp Support at email@example.com.

 We’ll delete the following personal data stored in an Atlassian account from all Atlassian account services: